atg25/portfolio/docs/03-color-system.md

 ```

 ### Neutral System

-Carefully calibrated for optimal cognitive processing and reduced eye strain:
+Carefully calibrated for optimal cognitive processing and reduced eye strain, supporting a comfortable and inclusive experience for all users:

 ```typescript
 neutral: {